IE-482-582/Final-Project---Maze-Runners/README.md

 - This repo is where you will store **all** of your documents for the course project.
 - Please see [PROPOSAL.md](PROPOSAL.md) for a template for your **proposal** (Due Nov.
 2).

 ---
+# Maze Runner
-# Creating the Multi-robot Worlds/Mazes for Gazebo
+## Creating the Multi-robot Worlds/Mazes for Gazebo
 ## Setup the Multi_Robot

 - Grab the current github repo